 The Bodhisatta was once an ascetic.
 He lived in the Himalayas and one time he visited the city and the king took care of him.
 The king repeatedly offered to give the Bodhisatta anything he wanted, but he always refused to take anything.

 The Bodhisatta was once a monkey.
 A mischievous monkey defecated on the king’s chaplain, who vowed revenge.
 The Bodhisatta told the monkeys to move away, but only half went with him.
 When some elephants suffered severe burns, the chaplain suggested using monkey fat as medicine and had the remaining monkeys killed.

 (Duplicate of Jataka #346) The Bodhisatta was once an ascetic.
 After spending a rainy season in the king’s park, the band’s elder master stayed behind when the rest of the group returned to the Himalayas.
 But he did not like living alone and got ill.
-So he returned to the mountains and when he saw his friend the Bodhisatta his health was quickly restored.
+He returned to the mountains, and when he saw his friend the Bodhisatta, his health was quickly restored.

 The Bodhisatta was once a king of monkeys.
 A human king discovered the Bodhisatta’s troop’s special mango tree and wanted to kill all the monkeys to stop them from eating the fruit.
 The Bodhisatta died saving them and this impressed the king, so he turned the Bodhisatta’s skull into a shrine.

 The Bodhisatta was once a potter.
 After meeting four private Buddhas (those who reach enlightenment on their own and do not teach the path to others) both the Bodhisatta and his wife were inspired to become ascetics.
 The wife snuck out of their home so she could convert first.
 When their children were older, the Bodhisatta gave them to a relative and also started the ascetic life.